How could such a pile of junk leave a gallery so empty? And is that a compliment to the artists?

 I could return blindfolded to Gelitin.
 (I wrapped my scarf around my face on my second visit, but I was afraid I would hurt something—or myself.)
 Suppose instead that I take another of Smith's examples, El Anatsui.
 The West African artist makes huge murals from the metal seals on liquor bottles.
 They bulge unpredictably, in folds out from the wall.
 With or without assistants, they are decidedly handmade.

 In other words, they risk referring to everything and nothing.
 They are political and apolitical, African and western, tacky and serious.
 They embody the bad boy mentality in scale, gaudiness, and alcohol, but they have a feminist side, too, in fabric and craft.
-They are ugly, annoying, glib, and memorable art.
+They are ugly, annoying, glib, and truly memorable art.
 They are very good indeed and yet very much part of the breakdown.
 In a later show, they are better still and better at breaking down as well, as metallic as ever and yet unweaving from wall to floor with the bold colors and delicate strands of tapestry.